 Dispose of a bone after three or four days.
 Bacteria can grow and cause intestinal problems for your dog.

 Give large breeds, such as German Shepherd Dogs, Bloodhounds, and Mastiffs, large bones.
 Bones should be larger than the length of the dog’s muzzle, so they can’t be swallowed whole.
 A beef shank bone is a good example of the type of bone to give to a large dog.

-Do supervise your dog when you give him a bone.
-It’s very important to check periodically on your dog when he’s chewing a bone and be ready to remove it if it’s breaking apart or getting too small.
+Supervise your dog when you give them a bone.
+It’s very important to check periodically on your dog when they are chewing a bone and be ready to remove it if it’s breaking apart or getting too small.

 Be an educated consumer.
 The Food and Drug Administration (FDA) publishes information about dog bone treats, which are processed and sold commercially as dog treats.
 The FDA received about 68 reports of pet illnesses related to “bone treats,” between Nov.
 1, 2010 and Sept.
 12, 2017.
 According to Carmela Stamper, a veterinarian in the Center for Veterinary Medicine at the FDA, “Giving your dog a bone treat might lead to an unexpected trip to your veterinarian, a possible emergency surgery, or even death for your pet.”

 Keep in mind that experienced and knowledgeable veterinarians disagree about bone chewing.
 Many advise owners to play it safe and only provide commercially available chew toys and simulated dog bones that are made for dogs of all sizes.
 We do know that dogs love to chew, and chewing on a bone can keep them busy and happy.
 It can even reduce anxiety and serve as a big reward for good behavior.

 Should you give your dog a bone?
 The choice is yours, but if you do give your dog a bone, be careful and do it wisely.